Weaving the (AdS) spaces with partial entanglement entropy threads: The partial entanglement network

+In summary, given the PEE structure $\mathcal{I}(\vec x, \vec y)$ of the boundary CFT and the metric of the dual spacetime, we get a network of the PEE threads in the AdS bulk consisting of all the bulk geodesics on a time slice (see Fig.\ \ref{fig:PT_slice} for examples) and the density of the geodesics is totally determined by the boundary PEE structure.
+We call it the \textit{partial entanglement (entropy) network}, or the \textit{PEE network} for short.

+We briefly review the derivation of the PEE vector flow $V_{\vec x}^\mu$ and its connection with the configuration of bit threads \cite{Lin:2023rbd} when $A$ is a spherical region.
+Due to the translation symmetry, it is sufficient to derive the PEE threads emanating from the origin $O$, $V_O^\mu\equiv V_{\vec x=0}^\mu$.
+We work in poincar\'e AdS$_{d+1}$ with unit AdS radius,

-In this appendix, we present a brief derivation of the vector flow $V_O(Q)$ \eqref{VxO} that describes all the PEE threads emanating from the origin point $O$.
-In higher dimensions, due to the rotational symmetry of $V_O$, we can restrict to a 2-dimensional slice with $\phi_i=0$.
-Since the PEE threads are just the bulk geodesics emanating from $O$, $V_O(Q)$ is tangent to these geodesics, such that
+In higher dimensions, due to the rotational symmetry, we restrict to a 2-dimensional slice with $\phi_i=0$.
+Since the PEE threads are just the bulk geodesics anchored on $O$, the vector field $V_O^{\mu}(Q)$ is tangent to these geodesics, such that

 where